-When still in his early 20’s, Charles Dutoit was invited by Von Karajan to lead the Vienna State Opera.
-He has since conducted regularly at the Royal Opera House, Covent Garden, the Metropolitan Opera, New York and the Deutsche Oper, Berlin.
-He also led a highly acclaimed new production of Berlioz's masterpiece Les Troyens at the Los Angeles Music Center Opera.
+When still in his early twenties, Charles Dutoit was invited by Herbert von Karajan to conduct the Vienna State Opera.
+He has since conducted at the Royal Opera House in Covent Garden, Metropolitan Opera in New York, Deutsche Oper in Berlin, Rome Opera and the Teatro Colón in Buenos Aires.

-In 1991, Charles Dutoit was made Honorary Citizen of the City of Philadelphia.
-In 1995, the government of Québec named him Grand Officier de l’Ordre national du Québec and in 1996, he was invested as Commandeur de l’Ordre des Arts et des Lettres by the government of France.
-He is the recipient of two awards by the Canadian Conference of the Arts and in 1998, Charles Dutoit was invested as Honorary Officer of the Order of Canada, the country’s highest award of merit whose other honorary recipients include John Kenneth Galbraith, James Hillier, Nelson Mandela, The Queen Mother, Vaclav Havel and Boutros Boutros-Ghali.
+In 1991, he was made Honorary Citizen of the City of Philadelphia; in 1995, Grand Officier de l’Ordre national du Québec; in 1996, Commandeur de l’Ordre des Arts et des Lettres by the government of France, and in 1998, he was invested as Honorary Officer of the Order of Canada.
+In 2007, he received the Gold Medal of the city of Lausanne, his birthplace, and in 2014, he received the Lifetime Achievement Award from the ICMA (International Classical Music Awards).

-Charles Dutoit was born in Lausanne, Switzerland and his extensive musical training included history of music, composition, violin, viola, piano and percussion at the conservatoires of Geneva, Siena, Venice and Boston.
-A globetrotter motivated by his passion for history and archaeology, political science, art and architecture, Charles Dutoit has traveled in all 195 nations of the world.
-He maintains residences in Switzerland, Paris, Montreal, Buenos Aires and Tokyo.
+A globetrotter motivated by his passion for history and archaeology, political science, art and architecture, Charles Dutoit has travelled in all 196 nations of the world.